Dylan-Lawler/Dylan-Lawler-Projects/DESIGN.md

 3. If we have reached the end of a row, move to the next
 4. Then, loop over all indices in our randomly shuffled candidates list

-    5. If it wouldn't break Sudoku rules to place the chosen number at the current (`row, col`) position in the board, then insert it
+    a.
+If it wouldn't break Sudoku rules to place the chosen number at the current (`row, col`) position in the board, then insert it
-    6. Now recurse: if `make_puzzle(board, row, column+1)` also returns `true`, then return `true`
+    b.
+Now recurse: if `make_puzzle(board, row, column+1)` also returns `true`, then return `true`
-    7. If the current number doesn't work, then insert a 0 in the current board position
+    c.
+If the current number doesn't work, then insert a 0 in the current board position

 8. If no numbers worked and we exited the above loop, then return `false`